-In March 2013, we received a Warning Letter from the FDA regarding compliance with current Good Manufacturing Practices (cGMP) at ARIMF.
+In March 2013, we received a Warning Letter (Warning Letter) from the FDA regarding compliance with current Good Manufacturing Practices (cGMP) at ARIMF.
 The Warning Letter followed an FDA inspection which concluded in August 2012.
 At the conclusion of that inspection, the FDA issued a Form 483 Inspectional Observations, to which we responded in August 2012 and provided additional information to the FDA in September and December 2012.
 The observations relate to commercial and clinical manufacture of Soliris at ARIMF.
 We responded to the Warning Letter in a letter to the FDA in April 2013.
-We continue to manufacture products, including Soliris, in this facility.
-In the first quarter of 2014, we submitted our request for inspection to the FDA, and we are currently awaiting this re-inspection of ARIMF.
+At the conclusion of another inspection of ARIMF in August 2014, the FDA issued a Form 483 with three inspectional observations, none of which were designated as a repeat observation to the March 2013 Warning Letter.
+The observations are inspectional and do not represent a final FDA determination of compliance.
+We continue to manufacture products, including Soliris, iat ARIMF.
 While the resolution of the issues raised in this Warning Letter is difficult to predict, we do not currently believe a loss related to this matter is probable or that the potential magnitude of such loss or range of loss, if any, can be reasonably estimated.
 To the extent that circumstances related to this matter change, the impact could have a material adverse effect on our financial operations.

-The EMA inspected ARIMF in January 2013, and a good manufacturing practices certificate was issued in May 2013.
+The EMA inspected ARIMF in January 2013 and issued a cGMP certificate in May 2013.

-In 2013 and 2014, we initiated voluntary recalls and replacements of certain lots of Soliris due to the presence of visible particles detected in a limited number of vials in these lots.
+Independent of the Warning Letter, we initiated voluntary recalls and replacements of certain lots of Soliris in 2013 and 2014 due to the presence of visible particles detected in a limited number of vials in these lots.
 These recalls did not interrupt the supply of Soliris to patients.
-Following investigation, we believe that we have identified the filling process step that resulted in the presence of the visible particles and we have implemented the changes necessary to modify the process step.
+Following investigation, we believe that we have identified the fill/finish process step at our third party provider that resulted in the presence of the visible particles and we have implemented the changes necessary to modify the process step.
 During the fourth quarter of 2013, we recorded expense of \$14,277 in cost of sales resulting from the expected disposal of inventory in 2014, and we do not expect a material impact from these recalls in 2014.

-In April 2014, we purchased a filling facility in Athlone, Ireland.
-Following refurbishment of the facility, and after successful completion of the appropriate validation processes and regulatory approvals, the facility will become our first company-owned filling and packaging facility for Soliris and other clinical and commercial products.
-Our plans for future expansion in Ireland also include the purchase of property in Dublin, Ireland, in April 2014, for the construction of office and laboratory facilities.
+In April 2014, we purchased a fill/finish facility in Athlone, Ireland.
+Following refurbishment of the facility, and after successful completion of the appropriate validation processes and regulatory approvals, the facility will become our first company-owned fill/finish and packaging facility for Soliris and other clinical and commercial products.
+Our plans for future expansion in Ireland also include the construction of office and laboratory facilities on property in Dublin, Ireland, which we purchased in April 2014.